Madde22/strapi-plugin-audit-history/README.md

 A plugin to log all the changes made to the content-types.
 It will log the following actions:

-- After Create
+- Before Create
-- After Update
+- Before Update
-- After Delete
+- Before Delete